jeffthorne/deep-security-local-demo/README.md

   ##Step 5
-  your are done nooo. use "vagrant ssh" to access your environment
+  you are done nooo. use "vagrant ssh" to access your environment

 ```